ARM-software/psa-api/doc/ext-pake/api/pake.rst

         A PAKE algorithm: a value of type :code:`psa_algorithm_t` such that :code:`PSA_ALG_IS_PAKE(alg)` is true.
     .. param:: primitive
         A primitive of type `psa_pake_primitive_t` that is compatible with algorithm ``alg``.
+    .. param:: hash_alg
+        A hash algorithm that is compatible with algorithm ``alg``: a value of type :code:`psa_algorithm_t` such that :code:`PSA_ALG_IS_HASH(alg)` is true.
     .. param:: output_step
         A value of type `psa_pake_step_t` that is valid for the algorithm ``alg``.

     .. return::
-        A sufficient output buffer size for the specified PAKE algorithm, primitive, and output step.
+        A sufficient output buffer size for the specified PAKE algorithm, primitive, hash algorithm, and output step.
-        An implementation can return either ``0`` or a correct size for a PAKE algorithm, primitive, and output step that it recognizes, but does not support.
+        An implementation can return either ``0`` or a correct size for a PAKE algorithm, primitive, hash algorithm, and output step that it recognizes, but does not support.
         If the parameters are not valid, the return value is unspecified.

     If the size of the output buffer is at least this large, it is guaranteed that `psa_pake_output()` will not fail due to an insufficient buffer size.